-OneDrive comes tightly integrated into Windows 10 as seen in the image above, as well as part of the Microsoft 365 subscription package that also includes the Office suite.
-Separate client tools are available for macOS, Android and iOS, and you can also get at your synced files through the web.
+OneDrive is quite tightly integrated into Windows 10 as seen in the image above, as well as part of the Microsoft 365 subscription package with the Office suite.
+Separate client tools are available for multiple platforms that cover macOS, Android and iOS.
+The other benefit is that you can also get at your synced files through the web.

-Microsoft OneDrive works like the other well-known consumer cloud storage options, the likes of Dropbox, Google Drive and iCloud: you specify the files and folders you want it to back up, and they get automatically synced with copies in the cloud, as well as all the other computers and devices where you've got OneDrive set up.
+Microsoft OneDrive works similar to other well-known consumer cloud storage options, such as Dropbox, Google Drive and iCloud.
+You specify the files and folders you want backed up, and they get automatically synced with copies in the cloud, along with the other computers and devices that you've got OneDrive set up on.

-What it doesn't do is provide unlimited, bare metal backup of devices, so you'll need to reinstall operating systems, settings and applications should the worst happen in a catastrophic drive failure, as OneDrive only takes care of your files (though external drives and NAS drives aren't supported).
-OneDrive can bring back previous versions of your files as well, as far back as 30 days ago.
+What it doesn't do is provide unlimited, bare metal backup of devices.
+This means that you'll need to reinstall operating systems, settings and applications should the worst happen in a catastrophic drive failure, as OneDrive only takes care of your files, and external drives and NAS drives aren't supported.
+OneDrive can also bring back previous versions of your files as well, from as far back as 30 days ago.

-Drop a file or folder into OneDrive, and it's synced to the cloud (and your other devices) – if you want to save space on your local machine, you can just keep a copy in the cloud, which is handy.
-If you need to share files and folders with other people than that's a breeze too, as OneDrive will just generate a link for you.
+Drop a file or folder into OneDrive, and it gets synced to the cloud, and your other devices.
+If you want to save space on your local machine, the option is to just keep a copy in the cloud, which is handy.
+Sharing files and folders with other people is a breeze too, as OneDrive can generate a link for you.

-Speaking of sharing, if you opt to store your Office files (Word, Excel, PowerPoint) in OneDrive, some extra tricks are enabled: autosaving (so you never lose your work), and advanced collaboration features that let you work on files at the same time with other people, right inside the desktop applications or on the web.
-Other cool tricks include being able to play audio and video files straight from the web, and using AI-enhanced search on photos you've stored in the cloud for spotting landmarks and objects.
+For sharing, when you opt to store your Office files (Word, Excel, PowerPoint) in OneDrive, extra tricks get enabled such as autosaving so you never lose your work, and advanced collaboration features to let you work on files simultaneously with other people, right inside the desktop applications or on the web.
+Additional cool tricks include being able to play audio and video files directly from the web, and using AI-enhanced search on photos you've stored in the cloud for spotting landmarks and objects.

-As you might expect, OneDrive works best on Windows, where it's baked right into the operating system.
-The OneDrive entry shows up in the navigation pane, alongside Documents, Desktop and everything else, and you can quickly right-click on files and folders to move them to the cloud or to make sure you've got local copies available.
-It's slick and easy to use.
+As would be expected, Windows works the best with OneDrive, where it's integrated fully into the operating system.
+Here, OneDrive shows up in the navigation pane, right alongside Documents, Desktop and everything else, to quickly right-click on files and folders to move them to the cloud or to make sure you've got local copies available.
+It's seriously slick and easy to use.

-The web interface, which you can access from any computer using your Microsoft ID, isn't quite as polished – it doesn't have the simplicity and style of something like, say, Google Drive or Dropbox.
-It does the job of displaying your media, and sharing your files, and letting you move files around, but it doesn't do it with much panache.
+Alternately, the web interface, which can be accessed from any computer using your Microsoft ID, lacks a level of sophistication – it doesn't have the simplicity and style of its competitors: Google Drive or Dropbox.
+It does get the job done of displaying your media, and sharing your files, and lets you move files around, but it hardly has any panache.

-Elsewhere it's a mixed bag.
-The syncing client for macOS isn't particularly inspiring, but like the web interface, just about covers everything you're going to need without being too confusing (it runs from the menu bar, and can optionally start up with macOS).
-It does tend to get a little bit in the way of iCloud though.
+On other interfaces it's a mixed bag.
+The syncing client for macOS isn't anything that notable, but like the web interface, it covers everything you're going to need without getting too confusing, running from the menu bar, and can optionally start up with macOS.
+Unfortunately, it tends to get a little bit in the way of iCloud though.

-It's perhaps on the mobile front where OneDrive is most impressive.
-The apps for Android and iOS feel elegant and intuitive to use, letting you jump around folders and files with a few swipes and taps.
-They do a particularly good job of syncing and displaying photos and videos you've snapped on your phone – though OneDrive has plenty of competition in that area, of course.
+Perhaps on the mobile front is where OneDrive does its best work.
+The apps for Android and iOS are elegant and intuitive to use.
+Users are enabled to jump around folders and files with a few swipes and taps.
+They are particularly strong at syncing and displaying photos and videos that have been snapped on the smartphone – though OneDrive has plenty of competition in this area.

-As a part of the whole Microsoft account and Microsoft 365 subscription setup, OneDrive is protected by two-factor authentication, which is reassuring – it means even if your username and password are exposed, access to your files and your account is still going to be blocked.
-There's also a Personal Vault feature, which requires yet another layer of authentication (like a fingerprint or a PIN) to access.
+With the whole Microsoft account and Microsoft 365 subscription running, OneDrive gets protected by two-factor authentication (2FA), which is reassuring.
+This means that even if your username and password are exposed, access to your files and your account is still going to be blocked.
+There's also a Personal Vault feature, which requires yet another layer of authentication (like a fingerprint or a PIN) for access.

-Files are protected by AES 256-bit encryption in transit and at rest, though that's not the same as end-to-end encryption – Microsoft engineers can access your data if needed (for restoring it, for example), though Microsoft promises this is tightly controlled.
-Your files are stored in multiple data servers as well, to guard against data loss.
-Overall, it's an impressively robust system.
+AES 256-bit encryption protects files in transit and at rest, which is not the same as end-to-end encryption as Microsoft engineers can access your data when needed such as for a restoration, and Microsoft promises this is tightly controlled.
+Microsoft stores the files across multiple data servers as well, to further guard against data loss, and overall, we consider it an impressively robust system.

-If you need business features, like user management and advanced file auditing, a variety of business plans are available too.
-Prices start at £3.80 plus VAT ($5) per user per month, if you pay annually – that gets each user 1TB of space.
-More expensive packages are available, that add in unlimited cloud storage for every user, or the Office 365 apps, but (oddly enough) not both.
+For those that need business features, like user management and advanced file auditing, a variety of business plans are available too.
+Prices start at $5 (£4 plus VAT) per user per month, if you pay annually – that gets each user 1TB of space.
+More expensive packages are available, that add in unlimited cloud storage for every user, or the Microsoft 365 apps, but somewhat enigmatically, not both.

-The best way to consider OneDrive is in context – if you're a dedicated Windows user, and/or you make regular use of the Office 365 suite, then OneDrive is almost a no-brainer as a cloud storage extension to Microsoft's other products.
-As an add-on to macOS, Android or iOS, however, it's not quite as impressive or as useful.
+OneDrive really deserves to be considered in context, as for a dedicated Windows user, and for those that make regular use of the Microsoft 365 suite, then OneDrive follows as a cloud storage extension to other Microsoft products.
+However, as an add-on for macOS, Android or iOS, we hardly find it as impressive or as useful.

-In other words, it's not so much the features or the pricing of OneDrive that makes it a good or a bad deal: it's more dependent on what software and services you're already using.
-What we can say for sure is that OneDrive is much more polished than it was a few years ago (anyone remember SkyDrive?), and it'll take care of all your file backup and syncing needs very well, across multiple platforms.
+Put another way, it's not about the features or the pricing of OneDrive that makes it a good or a bad deal, it's really more dependent on what software and services you're currently using.
+What we can say for sure is that OneDrive is considerably more polished than it was just a few years ago when it debuted as SkyDrive.
+OneDrive has matured to reliably take care of all your file backup and syncing needs capably, across multiple platforms.

 - We've also highlighted the best Microsoft Office alternatives